 Set Current Location

 Established in 1819, the National Museum of Denmark is housed within the remarkable grandeur of The Prince's Palace.
 This comprehensive museum features a varied collection that spans numerous continents and significant periods in history.
 From ancient Stone Age relics and sacred exhibits such as the pre-historic Sun Chariot, to exhibits procured from the Renaissance and beyond, the museum's collection is truly awe-inspiring.
 There are also collections of ancient treasures from Egypt and the Viking Age, as well as ethnographic collections about natives.
-Through a spellbinding collection that speeds through varying events in time, the National Museum of Denmark lets one relive glorious moments of a long lost past.
+Through a spellbinding collection that showcases varying events in time, the National Museum of Denmark lets one relive glorious moments of a long lost past.

 Truly one of the city's great museums, the Glyptotek was founded in 1888.
 The major collection of the museum revolves around the antique sculptures derived from civilizations surrounding the Mediterranean including the countries of Rome, Greece and Egypt.
 The modern sculptures by artists such as Rodin and Stephan Sinding are extensively featured inside the halls of the museum.
 An extension houses classic artwork, including French Impressionists like Monet, Jacques-Louis David and Pissarro as well as the works from the Danish Golden Age.
 Admission on Sunday is free.